conda/conda/docs/source/build.rst

       # The build number should be incremented for new builds of the same version
       number: 1       # (defaults to 0)
       string: abc     # (defaults to default conda build string plus the build number)
+                      # The build string cannot contain a dash '-' character

       # Optional Python entry points
       entry_points: